-Dental Provider: Means a dentist or any other person or entity licensed by the state of Wisconsin, or other applicable jurisdiction, to provide one or more Dental Plan benefits.
+Dental Provider: A dentist or any other person or entity licensed by the State of Wisconsin, or other applicable jurisdiction, to provide one or more dental plan benefits.

 No payment will be made for a benefit that is not listed.

 - Your benefits are based on a calendar year.
 A calendar year runs from January 1 through December 31.

 - During the first year a person is insured, benefits begin on the effective date and continue through December 31 of that year.

 - Covered procedures are subject to all plan provisions, procedure and frequency limitations, and/or consultant review.

 - X-ray films, periodontal charting and supporting diagnostic data may be requested for health plan review.

 - We recommend that a pre-treatment estimate be submitted for all anticipated work that is considered to be expensive.